The Kindergarten to College (K2C) Savings Program has aimed to

 provide.
 The growth of those funds over time are only one of the

-benefits.
-In fact, research shows that students with
+Research shows that students with any college savings

 K2C seeks to create the expectation that higher education is